Explore Kubernetes

 type: Opaque

-When you deploy a Spring Boot microservice application into Oracle Backend for Spring Boot and Microservices, the pods that are created will have the values from this secret injected as environment variables that are referenced from the application.yaml to connect to the database.
+When you deploy a Spring Boot microservice application into Oracle Backend for Microservices and AI, the pods that are created will have the values from this secret injected as environment variables that are referenced from the application.yaml to connect to the database.
 The xxxxxx-tns-admin secret will be mounted in the pod to provide access to the configuration and keystores to allow your application to authenticate to the database.